felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

   - Github

 5- We are going to streamline the terraform-manifests to support multiple environments.

+We will use these "TF configs" and make many changes to support multiple environments like Dev and Staging.

 ![image](https://github.com/felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/assets/91665833/cad8fed2-4558-4a35-9a76-235a4b685a6c)